vagetablechicken/openmldb-compose/README.md

 ### Session Catalog

 Session catalog is used for merge.
 If we use hive_prod, you can get db in hive, but **no hive tables**, only iceberg tables.
-Let's test it:
+Let's test it, and we use submit to make sure the offline job can read.

 ```bash
 # hive catalog setup